clyze/build-tools/gradle-plugin/README.md

 apply plugin: 'clyze'
 ...
 clyze {
-    port = ...
-    subprojectName = "Application"  // omit if no app submodule buildType = "debug"   // or "release"
+    port = ...            // omit to autodetect port from desktop installation subprojectName = "Application"  // omit if no app submodule buildType = "debug"   // or "release" (omit for "debug" default) flavor = "prod"       // omit if product flavors are not used }
-}
 ```